List of Vice Presidents of India From 1947 to 2025

 Name three Vice-Presidents of India who were elected unopposed?

-1. Sarvepalli Radhakrishnan, 2.
-Hidayatullah, 3.
-Shankar Dayal Sharma were elected unopposed.
+Sarvepalli Radhakrishnan, Hidayatullah, and Shankar Dayal Sharma were elected unopposed.

-The post of Vice-President of India has been taken from which constitution?
+The post of Vice-President of India is based on which constitution?

-The post of Vice-President of India has been taken from US Constitution.
+The post of Vice-President of India is modeled after the US Constitution.

-What is the maximum time period for which Vice-President can work as acting President of India?
+What is the maximum time period for which a Vice-President can act as the President of India?

 Also Read: